-There are no residences along Scholl Canyon Road north of Eagle Rock Substation or North Figueroa Street between the freeway ramps, and therefore, the noise increase in these areas is considered to be less than significant.
+According to Table 12 and Table 13, any residences located within 129 feet from the centerline of Scholl Canyon Road between SR-134 and the Eagle Rock Substation would be potentially impacted by landfill operation-related traffic noise.
+There are no residences along Scholl Canyon Road north of Eagle Rock Substation or North Figueroa Street between the freeway ramps, and therefore, the noise increase here is considered to be less than significant.